-Task command processing is a Double-Take feature that allows you to insert and run tasks at various points during the replication of data.
+Task command processing is a Carbonite Availability feature that allows you to insert and run tasks at various points during the replication of data.
 Because the tasks are user-defined, you can achieve a wide variety of goals with this feature.
 For example, you might insert a task to create a snapshot or run a backup on the target after a certain segment of data from the source has been applied on the target.
 This allows you to coordinate a point-in-time backup with real-time replication.

-Task command processing can be enabled from the Replication Console, but it can only be initiated through the scripting language.
+Task command processing can be enabled from the Replication Console for Linux, but it can only be initiated through the scripting language.
 See the Scripting Guide for more information.

-To enable task command processing from the Replication Console, right-click a server in the left pane of the Replication Console, select Properties, select the Setup tab, and select Enable Task Command Processing.
+To enable task command processing from the Replication Console for Linux, right-click a server in the left pane of the Replication Console for Linux, select Properties, select the Setup tab, and select Enable Task Command Processing.